akshat-code21/shelf-frontend/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## To be Implemented
+- Option for user to upload their book images
+- Dark Mode compatibility

 ## License

 This project is licensed under the MIT License.